Free VAMP calculator for online merchants

 Termination risk.
 If the ratio doesn't recover, your acquirer can, and often will, terminate the merchant account to protect their own VAMP standing.
 This is the most common outcome for high-risk merchants who fail to act.

-Directly, no - VAMP only flags merchants with at least 1,500 fraud and dispute events per month.
+Directly, no: VAMP only flags merchants with at least 1,500 fraud and dispute events per month.
 Below that, you stay outside the formal program.

 Indirectly, yes.
 Acquirers are graded on their entire portfolio's VAMP ratio.
 Even a small merchant with a high individual ratio can drag their acquirer's average upward, which is why most acquirers now apply internal VAMP-style thresholds well below Visa's official 1.5%, sometimes as low as 1%, even for small merchants.
 Being technically below the program threshold doesn't protect you from your acquirer's own risk policy.